-Founded in 1941, Josephine Herrick Project (JHP) began as a volunteer service charity that provided free programs to veterans.
+Founded in 1941, Josephine Herrick Project (JHP) began as a volunteer service charity that provided free programs to wounded veterans to support their rehabilitation and transition to civilian life.
 New York City photographer Josephine Herrick taught the first course in Defense Photography under the auspices of the War Service Photography Division of the American Women’s Voluntary Services.
 In these early years, War Service Photography received assistance from the Camera Club of New York.

 After the United States joined World War II in December 1941, Herrick organized a group of fellow volunteers to take photographs of soldiers.
 The mission; to take snapshots of World War II overseas bound servicemen at canteens and send the photos home to their families with an attached personal note.
 This was their heartfelt attempt to keep families united and raise spirits, when the war brought so much uncertainty and distance during these trying times.
 Herrick soon started receiving moving letters from the families with thankful expressions of the importance of the photographs and notes.